dtlines/neuroshack/README.md

  Edited Neuroshack .json file and added a few style changes

- Releasing 2 NFTs next month and a new track on Soundclout / Youtube
+ Releasing 2 NFTs next month and a new track on Soundcloud / Youtube

  Looking to add Libera Chat or Matrix chat for our new Minter page